Manufacturer catalog

 Hindustan Aeronautics Limited traces its roots to 1940 in Bangalore and to the October 1964 amalgamation that created the present company.
 HAL now presents itself as a Maharatna public sector undertaking under India's Ministry of Defence and one of the country's central aerospace manufacturers.

-For this archive, HAL matters because its production footprint spans aircraft, helicopters, aero-engines, avionics, target aircraft, and overhaul work.
+For this catalog, HAL matters because its production footprint spans aircraft, helicopters, aero-engines, avionics, target aircraft, and overhaul work.
 That makes it the correct builder facet for cataloged Indian aerospace systems and the related upgrade and maintenance programs that sit behind them.

 Military aircraftHelicoptersAero-enginesAvionicsTarget aircraftMaintenance, repair, and overhaul